About going on to doctoral studies

 Career paths after graduation

-In the sciences, although it depends on the field of specialization, a certain number of people end up working as researchers in companies.
+In the sciences, although it depends on the field of specialization, a certain number of students end up working as researchers in companies.
 On the other hand, in the humanities, students generally aim to become university professors or work at public research institutions.
 The outlook after completing a doctoral program is not necessarily bright.
-While the number of doctoral students is increasing, the number of undergraduate students is not increasing as much due to the declining birthrate, so there is little prospect of an increase in university professor positions
+While the number of doctoral students is increasing, the number of undergraduate students is not increasing as much due to the declining birthrate, so there is little prospect of an increase in university professor positions.

 A guide to books for those considering pursuing a doctoral program

-Max Weber, "Science as a Vocation"(Iwanami Bunko, 1952)
+Max Weber, Science as a Vocation (Iwanami Bunko, 1952)

 This is a classic on the theory of scholarship.
 Weber, a giant of social science, explains the mindset that students who aspire to study academia as a career should have and what scholarship can accomplish, making it highly thought-provoking even for us today.
 It's a short book, so you can read it in a short amount of time

-Yoichi Komori (editor) "The Meaning of Research"(Tokyo Tosho, 2003)
+Yoichi Komori (editor), The Meaning of Research (Tokyo Tosho, 2003)

 Renowned researchers talk about their research to graduate students, primarily in the humanities and social sciences.
 The book is peppered with stories from the authors' younger days, which are sure to be encouraging.
 Personally, I was drawn to Professor Kiichi Fujiwara's message: "Do you have the perseverance to fight for 10 years?"

-Mizuki Akimichi "Highly Educated Working Poor"(Kobunsha, 2007)
+Akimichi Mizuki, "Highly Educated Working Poor" (Kobunsha, 2007)

 This book became famous for arguing that graduate schools, which increased their enrollment quotas due to the emphasis on graduate schools in the 1990s, are sucking up students who are struggling to find employment and creating a large number of "freeters."
 While it cannot be denied that it overemphasizes certain examples, it sharply delves into the problems currently facing graduate schools

-Eisuke Enoki “Doctor Drifting Era”(Discover 21, 2010)
+Eisuke Enoki, "The Drifting Doctor's Life" (Discover 21, 2010)

 This book deals with the employment issues facing postdocs, primarily in the science and engineering fields, and makes you think about the future of PhD holders who are struggling to find work.
 It describes the harsh reality that those pursuing a PhD may face.
 It may also be a good idea for those considering continuing on to graduate school to read this while they are still in their master's program